 Playful and energetic terriers.

 We are ending with the biggest!
 Literally, the Irish Wolfhounds are the tallest dogs in the world.
 If you are like most, you may have thought the Great Dane was the tallest.
 Actually, Irish Wolfhounds stand even taller.
-They are at minimum 80 centimeters at the shoulder and standing on his hind legs, over 2 meters tall!
-Plus, they weigh in at nearly 55 kilograms.
+They are at minimum 32 inches at the shoulder.
+But if he stands on his hind legs, your Irish Wolfhound may be up to 7 feet tall!
+Plus, they weigh from 105-120 pounds.

 These large dogs have a shaggy, grey coat.
 Add the name “Wolfhound” and you would think these dogs are quite dangerous.
 However, their name comes from the job they once did: hunt wolves in the wild.
 Since that is no longer in their job description, they have become gentle and loyal family dogs.